 Get some exercise

-Exercise is a vital component of joint health, so try out these tips:
+Exercise is a vital component to prevent joint pain, so try out these tips:

 - Warm up.
 Never start working out without warming up first.
 Perform a few simple stretches before getting into more intense workouts.
 This allows your muscles time to limber up and helps prevent any accidental injuries.

 - Strengthen your muscles.
-Your muscles actually play a huge role in your overall joint health.
+Your muscles actually play a huge role in joint care.
 Since your muscles support your joints, having more muscle tone means you will have improved flexibility.
 You might try using small hand weights for your arms or leg raises to improve your leg muscles.

 - Increase your range of motion.
 Limited flexibility makes it difficult for you to move your arms and legs, which can put you at risk of falling.
 Each day that you exercise, work on reaching a little bit further than you did last time.
 If you need help, seek the assistance of a physical therapist to help you stretch safely.